Cost Comparison

 What Drives Cost Differences?

-Several factors contribute to the varying costs of becoming a journeyman glazier across different states.
-These include tuition fees, exam fees, licensing fees, state application fees, and background check costs.
-Additionally, the general cost of living in a state can affect the overall expenses, with higher costs in states with a more expensive standard of living.
+Several factors contribute to the cost differences across states.
+These include the cost of tuition, exam fees, licensing fees, state application fees, and the costs associated with background checks.
+Additionally, the general cost of living in a state can affect the overall expenses involved in becoming a Journeyman Glazier.
+States with a higher cost of living tend to have higher training and licensing costs.

 Cost Breakdown